freakmaxi/kertish-dfs/README.md

 Your Kertish-dfs farm is ready to go.

-Put any file using `kertish-dfs` file system tool.
+Put any file using `kertish-dfs` file storage tool.
 Ex:

 `./kertish-dfs cp local:~/Downloads/demo.mov /demo.mov`